Arkansas Economic Development Commission, Division of Rural Services

 Arkansas Economic Development Commission

-Community Development Block Grant for General Assistance- $50,000 to $200,000 for public works, public facilities, and innovative projects.
-Examples include multi-purpose centers, homeless shelters, battered spouse shelters, accredited public libraries, halfway houses, and enhancements to make public facilities accessible by the physically handicapped.
-(Communities under 3,000 with at least a 51% Low to Moderate Income level applying for projects involving a multipurpose center or fire protection are not eligible for the General Assistance and Innovative Projects Grant and must apply for the Rural Services Block Grant)
+Community Development Block Grant for General Assistance- $75,000 to $200,000 for public facilities and public infrastructure projects.
+These include: senior centers; child care centers; public health facilities; youth centers; accredited public libraries; removal of architectural barriers from city halls or county courthouses for accessibility; residential water and wastewater; street, curb, gutter, sidewalk, or storm sewer; flood control and drainage; and, other public facility or infrastructure project determined to be a high priority, which are not eligible to be funded under another CDBG program.
+(Communities under 3,000 with at least a 51% Low to Moderate Income level applying for projects involving a multipurpose center or fire protection are not eligible for the General Assistance and must apply for the Rural Services Block Grant)

 Communities Unlimited, Inc.